SemesterProjectAI/LLMassistedAutoMLApp/README.md

 ## Project description
 This project aims to create a web app allowing none initiated people to create a suitable and fine tuned model for the dataset they provide.
 The only two inputs the users have to do are :
+- Uploading a dataset
+> [!NOTE]
-- Uploading a dataset (make sure the target column is the last one)
+> Make sure the target column in your dataset is the last one
 - Describing what is important to know beforehand with their dataset (for example wether it is crucial or not to avoid false positive results...)
 > [!WARNING]
 > For now only classification tasks are available